learn-co-students/scraping-flatiron-code-along-noukod-000/README.md

 Woah!
 That's a lot of XML.
 But, if you take a closer look at the content, you'll see that these Nokogiri XML elements do describe the individual courses.
 You'll notice course titles and descriptions, among other pieces of information.

+**Top-Tip:** You can scroll down and view more of a long document like this in Pry by using the down arrow key.
+To stop scrolling and free up the command line so that you are still in Pry but able to type in and execute lines of code, hit `q`.

 Okay, now that we have a working line of code for grabbing all of the courses from the page, let's operate on those courses in order to find the title, schedule and description of each one.

 ### Finding CSS Selectors for The Desired Attributes